 If your brakes are grinding, you need to take action as soon as possible.
 It’s a serious issue.
-As the grinding sound can be caused by several different factors, you need to book a FREE visual inspection at a garage near you to diagnose the problem correctly and get the best fix to make your car as safe as possible.
+As the grinding sound can be caused by several different factors, you need to book with a garage near you to diagnose the problem correctly and get the best fix to make your car as safe as possible.

 How Can I Tell Which Brakes Are Creating The Noise?

 It can be useful to discover which brakes on your vehicle are creating the noise.
 The easiest way to find out whether your front or rear brakes are the problem is by using your handbrake.

 The handbrake, sometimes referred to as the emergency brake, works by activating the rear brakes.
 Find an empty car park and begin driving your car with the windows open.
 Apply the brakes, taking note of the speed and pressure at which the noise occurs.
 If you can’t hear anything, try again using the handbrake – if you can hear the noise now, the issue is probably with your rear brakes.

 It can help to have someone listen out on the outside of the car to get a better gauge of where the noise is coming from.
 Take extreme caution when performing this check – never try this in a busy area and try to avoid slamming your brakes on unexpectedly.